mosip/documentation/docs/MOSIP-Device-Service-Specification.md

 * Management Server - A server run by the device provider to manage the life cycle of the biometric devices.
 * Device Registration - The process of registering the device with MOSIP servers.
 * Signature - All signature should be as per RFC 7515.
-* header in signature - Header in signature means the attribute with "alg" set to RS256 and x5c set to base64encoded certificate.
+* header in signature - Header in the signature means the attribute with "alg" set to RS256 and x5c set to base64encoded certificate.
 * payload is the byte array of the actual data, always represented as base64urlencoded.
 * signature - base64urlencoded signature bytes
 * ISO format timestamp | ISO 8601 with format yyyy-mm-ddTHH:MM:ssZ (Example: 2020-12-08T09:39:37Z).
 This value should be in UTC (Coordinated Universal Time).